c-adrien/t-systems-technical-interview/README.md

 - Automate the full deployment using a CI/CD pipeline (GitHub Actions)
 - Use Azure as the hosting platform
 - Parameterize the greeting text through an environment variable
+- Add a chat feature to communicate with a LLM

 ## Overview and components